-Can you even call yourself a blogger if you don’t have a #40before40 list?
+Can you even call yourself a blogger if you don’t have a #40before40 bucket list?
 In October 2017 I turned 37.
-It came as a little bit of a shock as I still think I’m in my 20’s.
+It came as a little bit of a shock as I still thought I was in my 20’s.
 I’m not even sure I feel like an appropriate adult the majority of the time but somehow I’ve found myself a parent of 3 children, a small business owner and navigating my way through life with Daddy Moo (who I’ve spent nearly half my life with now!).
 This paragraph has me ageing by the second!
 Anyway, it got me thinking about doing something just for myself.
 Sometimes we get so distracted by life and “stuff” that we don’t get the chance to do the things we want to do.
 I’ve also realised this year (2017) that I am absolutely terrible at taking action, I talk the talk but never get anything done!
-So in true blogger meme fashion, I’ve joined the many others who suddenly realise they are about to get really old and made a list of 40 things I’d like to do before I turn 40 ie. #40before40
+So in true blogger meme fashion, I’ve joined the many others who suddenly realise they are about to get really old and made a list of 40 things I’d like to do before I turn 40 ie. #40before40 bucket list.

 ✅ 1.
 Climb a Mountain : 13th August 2018 This has to be one of the craziest experiences I’ve ever had.
 We (Daddy Moo, Charlie and I) drove to North Wales on the Sunday after checking in and finding somewhere to park the car as the Pen-Y-Pass car park is £10 every 12 hours something to be aware of beforehand, we were not prepared for this!
 After we ate a picnic style tea, whilst watching Mr Bean on Netflix and headed for an early night.
 We stayed at YHA Snowdon Pen-Y-Pass Hostel who kindly gifted us a family room accommodation, Charlie loved the bed which was a double bottom bunk with a single above us we also had our own en suite bathroom.
 I’ve never stayed in a hostel before there were so many great points, like the drying room which we needed! and the games room complete with Twister, Scrabble and a pool table.